 - 3/4 cup sweetened condensed milk

-- 6 cups cold water
+- 6 cup cold water

-- 8 oz cacacha
+- 8 oz cachaça

-Cut the limes in half, juice them, and place the juice in a separate bowl.
+- Cut the limes in half, juice them, and place the juice in a separate bowl.

-Strain through a fine mesh strainer, then put them back in the blender with the reserved lime juice, sugar, sweetened condensed milk, and cacacha, and blend again, then pour and serve over ice.
+- Pour the blended mixture back in the blender with the reserved lime juice, sugar, sweetened condensed milk, and cacacha and blend again.

 Ashley Rose Conway